tweag/ormolu/CONTRIBUTING.md

 ## Formatting

-Use `nix run .#format` script to format Ormolu with the current version of Ormolu.
+ - Use `nix run .#format` script to format Ormolu with the current version of Ormolu.

+ - Additional formatters are configured via a pre-commit hook which is automatically installed when entering the Nix shell.
+You can also run it via `pre-commit run`/`pre-commit run -a`.

 If Ormolu is not formatted like this, the CI will fail.

 [issues]: https://github.com/tweag/ormolu/issues